Dodgers Announce Walker Buehler To Start Game 1 Of NLDS

-LOS ANGELES (CBSLA) — The Dodgers have announced that Walker Buehler will start game one Thursday to open the National League Division Series.
+LOS ANGELES (CBSLA) — The Dodgers have announced that Walker Buehler will start Game 1 Thursday to open the National League Division Series.

 The Dodgers will face off against the Wild Card game-winning Washington Nationals who came from behind Tuesday in a heart-pounder to stun the Milwaukee Brewers.